JoyLover/KFC_Multiprocessing/README.md

 Too lazy to write the readme...

-**The files end with .md are all log files, which show the whole process from order generating to food serving.** I have already make these logs to markdown files, making it easy to read and understand.
+**The files end with .md are all log files, which show the whole process from order generating to food serving.** I have already made these logs to markdown files, making it easy to read and understand.

 ### Have a nice day!